Allswell Mattress At a Glance

-In this review, I’ll lay out my full experience with the Allswell mattress (opens in new tab), one of the most affordable and beloved hybrid mattresses on the market.
+In this review, I’ll lay out my full experience with the Allswell mattress, one of the most beloved hybrid mattresses on the market — and possibly one of the cheapest mattresses out there.
 You’ll come to understand the arrival process and exactly what it feels like to snuggle in for a night on this comfy, cozy mattress.

 Once you've thoroughly explored this Allswell hybrid mattress review, hop on over to our mattress guide to ensure you're choosing the right one for you.

 - Sleepers who like a medium firmness: Though Allswell rates it between 4.5-6.5 on a firmness scale, we'd rate it at a 5, which is a solid way of saying that it's not soft or firm; it's right in the middle.